-Element Minor Surge Moderate Surge Major Surge Processes to Address Surge Process checklists will be used to help address minor surges: Alternate physical spaces, such as PACU, ED, acute care floor beds/stepdown units have been accessed; Critical care admit and discharge criteria have been implemented; The potential to delay electives has been evaluated thoroughly taking into account the risks and benefits to overall patient care; Delays transferring to wards have been addressed; Alternate level of care patients have been transferred to long-term care or other appropriate facility; Transport systems have been appropriately engaged to support the above (where appropriate); Use of alternate staff have been considered; and Cache of appropriate equipment to support surge is available.
+Element Minor Surge Minor Surge Moderate Surge Processes to Address Surge Process checklists will be used to help address minor surges: Alternate physical spaces, such as PACU, ED, acute care floor beds/stepdown units have been accessed; Critical care admit and discharge criteria have been implemented; The potential to delay electives has been evaluated thoroughly taking into account the risks and benefits to overall patient care; Delays transferring to wards have been addressed; Alternate level of care patients have been transferred to long-term care or other appropriate facility; Transport systems have been appropriately engaged to support the above (where appropriate); Use of alternate staff have been considered; and Cache of appropriate equipment to support surge is available.
 Process to address moderate surge as described in the moderate surge algorithm will be followed: • The index hospital initiates a moderate surge by notifying CritiCall.
-Index hospital is required to complete a SBAR Form prior to the preamble call. • CritiCall arranges a preamble call with CCSO, CC LHIN Leaders, Index Hospital CEO and medical & nursing director to review the situation and to generate mitigation strategies.
-At this point a decision is made whether a Moderate Surge is needed. • If a Moderate Surge response is activated, CritiCall will facilitate a LHIN-wide teleconference to review the Moderate Surge event and needs of the Index Hospital, confirm available resources from other LHIN hospitals and establish an action plan to manage to transfer patients as required. • A Follow - up teleconference may be scheduled to provide update on the situation Process to address major surge: The MOHLTC Emergency Management Unit alerts the CEO of Ontario Air Ambulance (ORNGE) about a request for help.
-The Ministry ensures all deployment criteria have been met and then directs the CEO to dispatch EMAT.
-EMAT will assess, treat and triage cases.
-In the first 72 hours, EMAT will manage patients and transfer those most critical to a lead LHIN hospital.
-EMAT may continue to manage patients in the field as necessary, but will begin to transfer patients.
+Index hospital is required to complete a SBAR Form prior to the preamble call. • CritiCall arranges a preamble call with CCSO Clinical Lead, CC Clinical Leads, Index Hospital VP and medical & nursing director to review the situation and to generate mitigation strategies.
+At this point a decision is made whether a Moderate Surge is needed. • If a Moderate Surge response is activated, CritiCall will facilitate a OH Region-wide teleconference to review the Moderate Surge event and needs of the Index Hospital, confirm available resources from other regional hospitals and establish an action plan to manage to transfer patients as required. • A Follow - up teleconference may be scheduled to provide update on the situation ■ The MOHLTC Emergency Management Unit alerts the CEO of Ontario Air Ambulance (ORNGE) about a request for help.
+The Ministry ensures all deployment criteria have been met and then directs the CEO to dispatch EMAT. ■ EMAT will assess, treat and triage cases.
+In the first 72 hours, EMAT will manage patients and transfer those most critical to a lead OH Region hospital. ■ EMAT may continue to manage patients in the field as necessary, but will begin to transfer patients.